is what happened on Saturday 5th July 1986, when four airships

 nm in that time.

 have a great many fantastic memories of my time flying airships

-with a 2ft long airship trophy from James Hodge, the publisher
+presented with a 2ft long airship trophy from James Hodge,

-to the Boys' Clubs of America as their chosen charity.
+which was passed to the Boys' Clubs of America as their

-five airships circled the Statue of Liberty before returning
+all five airships circled the Statue of Liberty before returning

 to their local operational fields in the New York State

 you know, there were seven?